Lazy Linearity for a Core Functional Language (POPL 2026)

 I work at Well-Typed as part of the Glasgow Haskell Compiler Team.
 I've got a Master's degree from Faculdade de Ciências e Tecnologia in Lisbon -- the thesis was on type-checking linear types in GHC's Core and throughout its optimisation pipeline.

 I try to write interdisciplinary articles, am a Haskell enthusiast and GHC contributor.
 Besides work, I'm developing a language to design distributed algorithms, a shader-centric and type-heavy 3d renderer / game engine, trying to get e-graphs into GHC, and recently have been working on a deck of cards to learn Japanese.
-You can find below my latests posts.
+You can find below my latest posts.

-or: the happy path for wiring a Haskell dependency to your Swift app
+Announcing xcframework or: the happy path for wiring a Haskell dependency to your Swift app

 Implementing a calculator with normal ranges, embedded in Haskell, using a simplified probability monad.